 It might start with the soft sound of little feet.
-Maybe you hear scurrying overhead one night or see teeth marks on the edges of the furniture you have stored in your attic space.
+Maybe you hear scurrying overhead one night or see teeth marks and rodent droppings on the edges of the furniture you have stored in your attic space.
 Pretty soon, all the signs point to the same conclusion—you have a rat infestation in your attic.

 How Do I Know If I Have Rats In My Attic?

 It can be challenging to know whether rats in your attic are the culprit for the noises you hear at night.
 But it’s important to confirm the source of your problem, as a family of raccoons or squirrels may require a different pest-control solution.
 Understanding how to get rid of squirrels in the attic can be different than taking care of a rat or mice infestation.

 Rats are nocturnal and usually shy, so you may never actually see a live rat in your attic or home.
 Instead, you should look for the signs that point to the unwelcome visitors.

 The following are all signs that you have rats in the attic: